britoddd/britoddd/README.md

 <!-- Role sentences are the whole point of this section.
 "Contributed to X" tells a reviewer nothing; naming your part is checkable against the commit log and safe to be questioned on in an interview. -->
 ### **[AirBlocks](https://github.com/jstn77/Air-Blocks-Hand-Gesture-Tracking-Block-Puzzle-Games)**
 Block puzzle game controlled entirely by hand gestures.
-My part: the web interface and deployment.
-The original build ran OpenCV camera capture server-side, which can't work on a cloud host with no camera — so I moved hand tracking fully client-side with MediaPipe Tasks for Web and shipped a browser-only edition.
+Tracking gestures using Mediapipe, translated into AirBlocks movement.

 `Computer Vision` `Machine Learning` `Games` `Mediapipe`